ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 On supported Tier 1 platforms, GNU-based and Intel oneAPI-based software-stack container images are available in shared locations, as shown in the table below.
-GNU-based container has typed of these containers include the compilers and corresponding MPI libraries, and the software stack.
+These containers include compilers, corresponding software and MPI libraries, and the software stack.

 .. list-table:: Locations of pre-built container images on supported systems